pip-services/pip-services-docs/content/en/dart/tutorials/data_microservice/_index.md

 ### Overview

 In this tutorial, we’ll be writing from scratch a fully-functional Data microservice, using the patterns and mechanisms available in the Pip.Services toolkit, as well as the programming language you have selected.
-The microservice that we are going to be using as an example in this tutorial is called [The Beacons microservice], which is part of [The IoT Microservices Collection].
+The microservice that we are going to be using as an example in this tutorial is called [The Beacons microservice](../../../microservices/iot/beacons/), which is part of [The IoT Microservices Collection](../../../microservices/iot/).
 This microservice is meant to perform the following simple tasks:

 - Store a list of BLE beacons (a.k.a. iBeacons), their unique identifiers, and the positions at which they were installed.
 - Calculate the position of a device, using the beacons it “sees” in its vicinity.